 The Real Cause

 Over the years, meteorologists have gained better understanding of the physical factors involved in producing weather patterns.
-Yet they admit they don’t know why major global-impacting weather forces, such as high-altitude jet streams or powerful ocean currents, shift as they do.
+Yet they admit they don’t know why major global-impacting weather forces, such as high altitude jet streams or powerful ocean currents, shift as they do.

 The Bible plainly reveals that God has set spiritual and physical laws in motion.
-At present, God is allowing humans to develop their own ways of living, which are contrary to His laws, and to reap the natural consequences that result from those ways—including weather upsets.
+At present, God is essentially allowing humans to develop their own ways of living, which are contrary to His laws, and to reap the natural consequences that result from those ways—including weather upsets.

 Weathermen and news reporters don’t tell you that.
 They don’t explain that wrong ways of living—wrong lifestyles, morality and thinking—and chaotic weather are related.
-The Trumpet has stood out as one of the few voices proclaiming this fact.
+The Trumpet has stood out as one of the few voices proclaiming this fact!

-The truth is, one of the ways God punishes nations is to shut off their water supplies: “Take heed [lest] the Lord’s wrath be kindled against you, and he shut up the heaven, that there be no rain, and that the land yield not her fruit; and lest ye perish quickly …” (Deuteronomy 11:16-17).
+The truth is, one of the ways God punishes nations is to shut off their water supplies: “Take heed … [lest] the Lord’s wrath be kindled against you, and he shut up the heaven, that there be no rain, and that the land yield not her fruit; and lest ye perish quickly …” (Deut.
+11:16-17).

 Repeatedly and eloquently Scripture reveals the spiritual reasons why many droughts and weather disasters are allowed to occur.
 Long ago, God foretold that because of society’s mounting sins—crime, divorce, plummeting moral standards and total ingratitude to Him for the blessings bestowed upon our nations (including pure, abundant water)—we will see the day when the taps run dry (Amos 4:6-8).

 “[Y]our land shall not yield her increase, neither shall the trees of the land yield their fruits.
 And if ye walk contrary unto me [still], and will not hearken unto me; I will bring seven times more plagues upon you according to your sins ….
-And I will bring a sword upon you …” (Leviticus 26:20-21, 25).
-Invasion—destruction by biological, chemical and nuclear terrorism—will follow the drought and pestilence.
+And I will bring a sword upon you …” (Lev.
+26:20-21, 25).
+Invasion—destruction by biological, chemical and nuclear terrorism—will follow the drought and pestilence!

-Our merciful Creator promises to provide blessings, including rain, to those who obey Him: “If ye walk in my statutes, and keep my commandments, and do them; Then I will give you rain in due season, and the land shall yield her increase, and the trees of the field shall yield their fruit” (Leviticus 26:3-4).
+Our merciful Creator promises to provide blessings, including rain, to those who obey Him: “If ye walk in my statutes, and keep my commandments, and do them; Then I will give you rain in due season, and the land shall yield her increase, and the trees of the field shall yield their fruit” (Lev.
+26:3-4).

 Some are convinced that biblical passages such as these are merely recorded history or poetic imagery.
-But you can prove that these are in fact living prophecies for this “last hour”—and for the soon-coming World Tomorrow.
-They will come to pass.
+But you can prove that these are, in fact, living prophecies for this “last hour”—and for the soon-coming World Tomorrow!
+They will come to pass!

-Forecast: No More Drought
+No More Drought